telicent-oss/smart-caches-core/docs/data-security/index.md

 </dependency>
 ```

-Plus declare any dependencies they need that aren't transitively provided via `security-core` e.g. their underlying
+Plus declare any dependencies they need that aren't transitively provided via `data-security-core` e.g. their underlying
 security libraries.

 ### Test Dependencies

-For `test` scope where an application *MAY* require a concrete implementation of a `SecurityPlugin` in order to write
+For `test` scope where an application *MAY* require a concrete implementation of a `DataSecurityPlugin` in order to
-security related tests then you **SHOULD** depend on the [Default Plugin](#default-plugin) as a test dependency i.e.
+write security related tests then you **SHOULD** depend on the [Default Plugin](#default-plugin) as a test dependency
+i.e.

 ```xml
 <dependency>